Project Description

 Outcome: a visual installation?

 The challenge is to knit all these learnings and collaborative exchanges and actions into one final visual installation to wrap up the residency and to acknowledge and thank the participants for their contributions.
-Things I know so far that need to be considered when designing creating this:
+Things I know so far that need to be considered when designing/creating a final exhibition:

 interactive– as in it has to ask questions of the audience and there needs to be space/accommodation for the audience to suggest answers within the installation.
 Possible table with post it notes to add in? or paper to draw on to add to a wall??